Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 - Make phone calls.
 Alexa, call Gail.

 - Set timers.
-Alexa, set a 10-minute timer and name it “oven-baked potatoes.”
+Alexa, set a 10-minute timer and name it “pasta-timer.”

-Name another reminder (no, not your spouse) that can help you do all of that.
+Name another reminder system that can help you do all of that (no, not your spouse.)

 This is a problem because for a medication to be effective, it must be taken correctly, including the time and frequency as prescribed.